input-output-hk/marlowe-starter-kit/ReadMe.md

 # Starter Kit for Marlowe Using Demeter.Run

-This repository is meant to be used with [demeter.run](https://demeter.run) to execute Marlowe contracts using Marlowe Runtime.
+This repository is meant to be used with [demeter.run](https://demeter.run) to execute Marlowe contracts using Marlowe Runtime, or with a docker deployment of Marlowe Runtime.
 See the [Marlowe documentation](https://github.com/input-output-hk/marlowe-doc/blob/main/README.md) for more information on Marlowe and Marlowe Runtime.

-A Jupyter notebook server for the workbooks and tools in this repository can be launched as follows:
+If you have the [Nix package manager installed](https://nix.dev/tutorials/install-nix) with [Nix flakes support enabled](https://nixos.wiki/wiki/Flakes#Enable_flakes), you can launch a Jupyter notebook server for the workbooks and tools as follows:
 ```console
 $ git clone git@github.com:input-output-hk/marlowe-starter-kit/
 $ cd marlowe-starter-kit